Do Go On - 127 - Escape From Colditz Castle

 I say.

-He was 31 years old, and before the war
+He was 31 years old and before the war had trained as a civil engineer, and he was determined to escape.

-Pat was constantly on the lookout for ways to escape.
+Pat was constantly on the lookout for ways to escape

-And one day early on in captivity,
+and one day early on in captivity

 he noticed that in the prisoner run canteen

-So one day Pat got his friends to distract one of the guards who had the key to the canteen around his
+So one day Pat got his friends to distract one of the guards

-Beltloop while he quietly stole it and he pushed it into a bar of soap
+while he quietly stole it

 and he pushed it into a bar of soap.
-Very good.

-The outline of it.
+You'll be the outline of it.

-Perfect outline of the key that could be copied.
+perfect outline of the key that could be copied.

 To make a copy of the key,